Exotropia Indian Medical PG Practice Questions and MCQs

 **High-Yield Clinical Pearls for NEET-PG:**

-Exotropia Indian Medical PG Question 10: Which of the following is NOT true about retinoblastoma?
+Exotropia Indian Medical PG Question 10: Which of the following conditions is inherited in an autosomal dominant pattern?

 Exotropia Explanation: **Explanation:**